jobsort/jobsort/leetcode/degree-of-an-array.md

----
-name: "Degree of an Array"
-title: "LeetCode Degree of an Array Solution"
-description: "Solution for given a non-empty array of non-negative integers nums, the degree of this array is defined as the maximum frequency of any one of its elements.
-Your task is to find the smallest possible length of a (contiguous) subarray of nums, that has the same degree as nums."
-published: "2021-08-30 PDT"
-modified: "2021-08-30 PDT"
----

 # Degree of an Array Problem & Solution

 Given a non-empty array of non-negative integers `nums`, the degree of this array is defined as the maximum frequency of any one of its elements.